THETFORD – EARLY MEMORIES

-Granddad somehow was able to buy cottages in the town and did his own repairs.
+Granddad was able somehow to buy cottages in the town and did his own repairs.
 At the age of eighty he was still climbing ladders to paint guttering.
 Saturday mornings he would be off on his old cycle collecting rents, wearing old clothes to look hard up!
-This job was taken over by the youngest son George in later years.
+This job was taken over by his youngest son George in later years.
 George at this time was the only ‘child’ still living at home.
 Granddad had shares in Thetford Co-operative Society and was a keen supporter.
 The Annual meetings were most important to him.
 Granny used to shop there and at one time another son, Jack (real name John) worked there.

 My grandmother Caroline née Daniels was short, plump, with a round rosy face.
 She was a very good cook and her lemon curd tarts were out of this world.
 Sometimes she would take me and the boy from next door, Jacky Lockwood, down the town shopping.
 On the occasion of the King and Queen’s Silver Jubilee in 1935 she bought me a souvenir mug with their pictures on it.
 I had it for many years until it got cracked and was thrown out.

 The back door led into the kitchen.
 Outside next to the kitchen was the old fashioned toilet and next to it a brick shed.
 On the outside wall of this hung the galvanized tin bath.
-Opposite there was a small patch I think of ferns where the tea pot was emptied.
+Opposite there was a small patch of ferns where the tea pot was emptied.
 There was also a small lawn.
 There is a photograph of Granddad with his four sons standing behind him which I thought was taken here but I believe I am wrong.
 After the ferns came the ‘home garden’ of vegetables.
 On the house side there were more vegetables.
 Between the two pieces of garden was a narrow footpath lined with stones.
 Along the path was the linen line.

 Next was an interesting area for me.
 At the end of the garden on the left was Granddad’s shed.
 It had a window over his work bench.
-Inside there were many tins of paint, mainly partially used, odd bits of wood and carpentry tools, brushes, so many odd bits and pieces.
-His policy was to never throw anything away, always thrifty.
+Inside there were many tins of paint, mainly partially used; odd bits of wood and carpentry tools, brushes, so many odd bits and pieces.
+His policy was never throw anything away, always thrifty.
 No doubt this was how he became wealthy, always economising, making do to the point of adding tar to some paint to make it last longer.

 Now comes another interesting (?) part – opposite the shed was a stall in which were kept one or two goats.
 Granny used to milk the ‘nanny’.
 I couldn’t stand the milk, it had a very strong flavour.
 The smell from the goats was overpowering as was that from the manure heap: all in all not a very hygienic set-up!

-Beyond the two sheds was a larger shed.
+Beyond these two sheds was a larger shed.
 This had double doors of corrugated iron secured on the inside by a thick, heavy wood bar which dropped into brackets.
 Inside on the left was a small cart and above it a hay loft holding fodder for the goats.
 I never learned the significance of the cart, whether Granddad at some time had a pony or it was an ill gotten gain.
-Leaning against the cart was Granddad’s old cycle, ready for a call out to an emergency at one of his rented properties.
-I do remember the importance of Saturday mornings when he would set off on his faithful stead collecting rents looking really hard up!
+Leaning against the cart was Granddad’s old cycle, ready for a call out to an emergency at one of his rental properties.
+I do remember the importance of Saturday mornings when he would set off on his faithful steed collecting rents looking really hard up!

-The double doors opened out onto the back lane serving all the houses on this side of Vicarage Road.
+The double doors opened out onto the back lane, serving all the houses on this side of Vicarage Road.
 Opposite the double doors was a small door serving as a gate into the field.
-The gate was well protected against the elements with several coats of black tar based paint.
-Above the gate was a curved piece of iron, probably to prevent persons climbing over the top.
+The gate was well protected against the elements with several coats of Granddad’s black tar paint.
+Above the gate was a curved piece of iron, probably to prevent persons from climbing over the top.
 It was rather low for adults, causing them to stoop.
 The gate opened onto all sorts of wonders.

 Just inside there was a swing made from railway sleepers and a large stack of well seasoned wood, firewood I suppose.
 Nearby was an ancient child’s wooden wheelbarrow which must have come out of the Arc!
 Beyond the wood pile was a garage which housed a well cared for saloon car, maroon in colour with curtains at the rear window.
 I believe this and the garage were added to the family assets some years later.